Bank of America profit beats estimates on loan growth, M&A boost | Business

 Flush with cash and emboldened by soaring stock market valuations, large buyout funds, corporates and financiers struck billions of dollars worth of deals in the fourth quarter, generating record advisory fees of $850 million for BofA, up 55% from a year earlier.
 A recovery in consumer spending on credit and debit cards and a strong performance in the bank's trading and advisory business also helped bolster profit.

+The bank reported revenue, net of interest expense, of $22.1 billion, up 10% from a year earlier.
+Bank of America's net interest income (NII) - a metric that measures the difference between the interest earned on loans and paid out on deposits - rose nearly 11% to $11.41 billion, helped by significant growth in loans and deposits.

+Borthwick also projected robust NII growth for 2022 compared with last year.
+"That assumes rising rates in the forward curve and loan momentum," he said.

-Shares of the bank were up nearly 2% in premarket trade.
-Revenue from the bank's equities division was up 3% in the quarter, while that from fixed-income trading was down 10% as stock prices continued to leap despite temporary hiccups from the Omicron coronavirus variant and a hawkish Fed.
+WAGE INFLATION Revenue from the bank's equities division was up 3% in the quarter, while that from fixed income trading was down 10% as stock prices continued to soar despite temporary hiccups from the Omicron coronavirus variant and a hawkish Fed.

 Bank of America also released $851 million from its reserves for pandemic-related losses that did not materialize.
-Non-interest expenses rose 6%, driven by higher revenue-related compensation, echoing a trend other banks have seen in rising expenses from increasing wages.
+Non-interest expenses rose 6%, driven by higher revenue-related compensation.

+Bank of America, like other big investment banks, saw higher expenses from bonuses and other incentive compensation as bankers and financial advisers made the most of the capital markets activity in the second-half of the year.
+"The compensable revenue has gone up and our wages and benefits have gone up," Borthwick said on the call.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)